SajaFawagreh/Scheduler-Simulator/MemoryManagment/README.md

 ## Customization
 You can create your own test files in the `Inputs` folder.
 When doing so, specify the processes (with arrival time and memory requirements) and observe how the simulator handles memory allocation.
 To run the custom test, simply update or create a new batch file in the `Scripts` folder and specify the input file in the command.

+You can also create custom partition sizes by modifying the code.
+The default partition sizes are defined in the source code, but you can update them to your preferred values in this [section](https://github.com/SajaFawagreh/Scheduler-Simulator/blob/375bce0a52c01be4e80cfccf0bc75a81801b02ae/MemoryManagment/main.c#L446C5-L456C6).
+Change these values to your desired partition sizes, then recompile the program to use the updated sizes.